Asking the Right Questions: Thinking Critically on the Fly

 With vast amounts of information at your fingertips online, getting the facts right should be an easy task, right?
 Al Tompkins, senior faculty for broadcast and online at Poynter Institute, doesn’t think so.

 To make his point, Tompkins gave a room full of journalists the unique privilege to “shoot the bird” for 1.5 seconds during a professional conference, testing previous headlines about a basketball player who allegedly flipped the bird during a game.
+In a newsroom setting, however, journalists don’t have the luxury of time to check the photo by reviewing the tapes or test theories.
 Continue reading

 15 Career Tips on the Go